wislem/berrier/README.md

     ],
 ```
 since Berrier has these locales upon setup.
+Also change the config('app.url') to your proper url so that you can move to your
+website through Berrier's list pages.

 Make sure to check the published ```config/berrier.php``` file for more options.

 ## Enjoy!